matchVote/matchvote/README.md

 the politicians that agree and disagree with what's important to you.

 #### Development Setup
-    bin/setup
+    brew install phantomjs                     # needed for tests bin/setup
     bundle exec rake import:all_default_data
+    rspec                                      # to make sure all is well

 #### Deployment Process
     bundle exec rake deploy:heroku